oremabraham/library-book-management-system/README.md

 # TEMB 1202: Computing II — Library Book Management System

 ## Project Overview
 This project is a complete, menu-driven C console application designed to automate library operations, enforce business rules, and generate summary metrics.
-It was developed for the **Group A Evening** assignment in the Department of Biomedical and Mechatronics Engineering at **Kyambogo University**.
+It was developed for  **Group A Evening** assignment in the Department of Biomedical and Mechatronics Engineering at **Kyambogo University**.

 ### 🎓 Course & Submission Details
 * **Course Code:** TEMB 1202 — Computing II